crismz/OdC/README.md

 # OdC
-Es una pequeña animación hecha en arm-64 (assembly) de un cubo que salta en plataformas.
+It's a small animation made in arm-64 (assembly)